Shakira’s 5-Year-Old Son Takes Photo Of His Mom Wearing A Comfy Tracksuit Set

 “Amazing job.
 We need more Shaki pics!” a fourth admirer commented.

 Shakira is no stranger to showing off her natural good looks.
-As previously reported by The Inquisitr, she wowed her social media following with an up-close selfie.
-The “Dare (La La La)” entertainer hitmaker matched an animal-print garment with a scarf that was a slightly different color.
-She sported her brunette locks up in a ponytail and had very subtle makeup on.
-In less than a day, the upload gathered in over 1 million likes.
+As previously reported by The Inquisitr, she wowed her social media following with an up-close selfie last year.
+In that shot, the entertainer matched an animal-print garment with a scarf that was a slightly different color.
+She sported her brunette locks up in a ponytail and wore very subtle makeup.
+In less than a day, that upload gathered over 1 million likes.